victormvy/beta-regularisation-cnn/README.md

-# Beta loss regularization for CNN
+# Beta loss regularisation for CNN
-## Loss regularization based on beta distribution for ordinal regression with Deep Learning
+## Loss regularisation based on beta distribution for ordinal regression with Deep Learning

 ## Algorithms included

-This repo contains the code to run experiments using a deep neural network with an ordinal structure in the output layer and the regularized cross-entropy loss based on the beta distribution.
+This repo contains the code to run experiments using a deep neural network with an ordinal structure in the output layer and the regularised cross-entropy loss based on the beta distribution.

 * Stick-breaking output structure.
-* Poisson regularization for cross-entropy loss function.
+* Poisson regularisation for cross-entropy loss function.
-* Binomial regularization for cross-entropy loss function.
+* Binomial regularisation for cross-entropy loss function.
-* Exponential regularization for cross-entropy loss function.
+* Exponential regularisation for cross-entropy loss function.
-* Beta regularization for cross-entropy loss function.
+* Beta regularisation for cross-entropy loss function.

 ## Installation